awjh-ibm/chaincode-contract-tutorials/multiple-asset.md

 # Using multiple namespaces in a single chaincode
-It may be that you wish to have a single chaincode to regulate logically seperate entities such as assets.
+It may be that you wish to have a single chaincode to regulate logically separate entities such as assets.
 This can be done using multiple structs embedding `contractapi.Contract` and provides benefits such as allowing shared generic functions to be used.
 In this example we will further extend the [extended simple asset contract](samples/simple_asset_contract_extended.md) by adding a second asset.

 ## Defining the second asset
 First lets start by adding a type definition for the second asset.
 As we want this to become part of our chaincode it will need to embed the `contractapi.Contract` class.
 We will also make this a more complex asset than the initial simple asset by adding some fields and using JSON descriptors to allow us to store is as a byte array in the world state.
 Add this definition below the `Read` function of your simple asset:

 ```
 type ComplexAsset struct {
 	contractapi.Contract
  	Owner string `json:"owner"`
 	Value int	`json:"value"`
+	Colour []string `json:"colour"`
 }
 ```